caelia/civet/README.md

 #### template

 This is the document element for a non-base template.
-As of Version 0.1, all child nodes of a `template` element must be `block` elements.
+As of Version 0.1, a `template` element may only contain `block`, `locale`, and `defvar` elements.
 If any other content is included, the behavior is undefined.

 A base template does **not** use `template`; rather, its document element should be the document element required by the target document type.